DNWMNCR/JavaForSmallTeams/tests/500_make_tests_easy_to_understand.md

 If refactoring a small amount of code out a test method into a shared method hides what is happening, accept the duplication and leave it in place.
 If it does not affect readability then refactor mercilessly.

-## Choose the right assertion method
+## Choose the Right Assertion Method

 When a test fails a good assertion tells you what is wrong.